twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/publication-of-ven-uttamo%zh.rst

 **According to the translator— Ven.
 Uttamo's words, this is strictly for free distribution only, as a gift of Dhamma—Dhamma Dāna.
 You may re-format, reprint, translate, and redistribute this work in any medium.**

 ..
-  03-28 add & rev. proofread by bhante 03-26
+  04-23 del covers of four books for the consideration of copyright 03-28 add & rev. proofread by bhante 03-26
   02-06 rev. old: mistaken Size: B6
   2021-01-29 rev. proofread by bhante 01-27; and change for print: (Size: B6)